Click & Cook+

 Mental model diagram is an explanation of how someone thinks of how something works in the real world.
 Using mental model diagram helped us to align the product features with actual user needs and underlying behaviour.

-- Address new segment — fitness enthusiasts who do sports and watch their diet more closely.
+- Pivot toward fitness enthusiasts who do sports and watch their diet more closely.

-- Predefined meal plans — provide users with predefined sets of recipes — meal plans tailored for different user goals and segments.
+- Provide users with predefined sets of recipes — meal plans tailored for different user goals and segments.

 - Allow users to build customisable meal plans based on their food preferences and tastes.